sigwhite1/plodia-nutrition-virus-transcriptomics/README.md

 ## Data availability
 The microarray dataset analyzed in this project is available through the European Bioinformatics Institute ArrayExpress/BioStudies repository.

+The dataset is currently under embargo pending publication.
+A reviewer access link is available in the manuscript document.
+Data will be made publicly available upon acceptance.

 Accession: E-MTAB-5868
 https://www.ebi.ac.uk/biostudies/arrayexpress/studies/E-MTAB-5868